god-of-errors/RpgCombatSystemBlog/index.md

 # RPG System Blog Post

 ## Introductiom
-As an avid enthusiast of the RPG genre, my passion has been ignited by titles like Xenoblade Chronicles, Dragon Quest 11, Chained Echoes, Bravely Default, and Sea of Stars.
-The allure of immersive worlds, captivating stories, and strategic turn-based combat has always fascinated me.
-So, it was only a matter of time before the urge to create something within this realm took over.
+As an avid enthusiast of the RPG genre and its diverse sub-genres, ranging from the expansive worlds of Xenoblade Chronicles and Dragon Quest 11 to the captivating narratives of Chained Echoes, and Sea of Stars, my passion for RPG games has always been at the forefront.
+It was only natural that I harbored a deep-seated desire to contribute to this genre that has consistently fueled my imagination.

-In this journey, I embarked on the ambitious task of crafting a customizable turn-based RPG battle system template—a foundation upon which others could build their own epic adventures.
-Over the course of the next six weeks, I delved into the intricate details, fueled by a desire to encapsulate the essence of what makes RPGs so enthralling.
-Join me on this creative odyssey as I unveil the intricacies of the system, from its inception to the intricacies of its core components.
+In pursuit of this aspiration, I embarked on a journey to create a customizable turn-based RPG battle system template.
+This endeavor aimed not only to fulfill my personal creative drive but also to provide a framework that fellow enthusiasts and developers could use bring their visions to life.
+The follwing six weeks were dedicated to crafting and refining this RPG system template.

-## RPG Combat System Template
+## RPG Battle System Template
 ### Overview
-The RPG Combat System Template I built is designed to function seamlessly as part of an Entity Component System (ECS).
-It serves as the bedrock for turn-based mechanics, defining critical elements such as the turn order based on a unit's speed and the logic for choosing the order of units in battle.
-Central to its functionality is the ability to set battle data, crucial for initiating encounters with units on both sides.
-After all, a battle system is only as robust as the adversaries it pits against each other.

-Originally, the template relied on ImGui UI dependency, but I later undertook the task of decoupling it to ensure adaptability to any UI framework.
-This strategic separation allows the project to evolve dynamically, triggered only when one of the six essential functions is called upon:
+The RPG battle system template, I developed is designed to integrate into an ECS (Entity Component System).
+This system defines the turn-based mechanics, with a particular focus on turn order which is determined by a unit's speed.
+It also handles selecting the order of units and identifying the current unit currently in play.

+The template is adaptable and allows users to define battle data, ensuring the presence of units on both sides, which is an indispensable pre-requisite for any functional battle system, after all, a battle system comes to life only when at both sides are present.
+Although it was initially built with ImGui UI dependency, the template has been separated form it to ensure adaptability to any UI provided.

+The progression within the battle system is triggered by calling one of the six essential functions:

-1. **StartBattle**: Initiates the battle.
+1. **Start Battle**: Initiates the battle and sets the stage for the upcoming fight.
-2. **PlayerTurn**: Enables the player to decide their actions, choosing between skills or items.
-3. **EnemyTurn**: Mirrors the player's turn but for enemies, allowing them to make decisions.
+2. **Player Turn**: Allows the user to choose what the current Unit will do, whether it be using a skill or utilizing an item.
+3. **Enemy Turn**: This function allows enemies to make any strategic decisions during their turn.
-4. **WinBattle/LoseBattle**: Left virtual to accommodate specific actions triggered upon victory or defeat, such as prompts for leveling up or game over screens.
+4. **WinBattle/LoseBattle**: These virtual functions happen at end of a battle, enabling customization for events such as leveling up prompts or displaying a game-over screen.
-5. **Reset**: Straightforwardly resets the template, preparing it for another engaging battle.
+5. **Reset**: A straight-forward function that resets the template, making it ready for another battle.

-This template's flexibility extends further through the incorporation of virtual functions, allowing users to modify critical aspects effortlessly.
-These include altering win and lose conditions, opening avenues for diverse combat encounters—from defending a single party member to time-sensitive scenarios where players must defeat enemies before impending disaster strikes.
-The Enemy AI, a pivotal aspect, remains customizable, accommodating distinct decision-making paradigms, ranging from random attacks to intricate strategic planning.

-Users can also dictate the events at the start of each turn or round, introducing narrative elements or dynamic mechanics like weather-induced damage.
-The template's adaptability not only makes it a robust foundation for turn-based RPGs but also empowers creators to infuse their unique storytelling and gameplay mechanics seamlessly.
-With its modular structure, this system beckons game developers to embark on creative journeys, shaping their distinct worlds within the realm of RPG excellence.

 ## Custom Enum Types
-The journey towards a customizable RPG combat system wouldn't be complete without addressing the inherent rigidity of traditional enums.
-The need for flexibility arose prominently when dealing with dynamic elements like skill types, item types, and elemental attributes, where predefined enums struggled to adapt to future additions by users.
-The solution?
-Enter the realm of adaptability with a custom Enum class designed to evolve and expand based on user-defined requirements.

-### Implementation
-The crux of this innovation lies in the creation of a versatile CustomEnumTypes class.
-Here's a glimpse into how it is implemented within the RPG Combat System Template:
+To address the challenge of static and inflexible enums when creating types such as skill types, item types, and element types, I introduced a dynamic solution: Custom Enum Types.
+This custom class facilitates flexibility by allowing users to add types after initial definition.
+The process is simple, with each new type creation generating a unique ID, stored in a std::unordered_map, and subsequently used to retrieve the type's ID.

+Here's an example of how the statTypes enum was created in the template:

 ```c++
 rpg::CustomEnumTypes statTypes;